 Are you ready to adopt a Greyhound?

-The brilliant videos and the bottom of this blog were made by Jill at JW Canine Care and are must watch for anyone thinking about adopting a Greyhound (or any dog for that matter).
-The information and videos below aren’t being shared to scare you but to ensure you have seriously thought through welcoming a dog into your life.
+The brilliant videos at the bottom of this blog were made by Jill at JW Canine Care and are a must-watch for anyone considering adopting a Greyhound (or any dog, for that matter).

-If you work away from home we always recommend that you take a week or two off work during the settling in period, is this something you will be able to do?
+If you work away from home, we always recommend taking at least 1–2 weeks off work during the initial settling-in period.
+Is this something you are able to do?

-It's important that you are completely open and honest with your adoption group about your home, life style, working hours, other pets / children and your expectations so that they can help you find the right Greyhound for your family.
+It is important to be completely open and honest with your adoption group about your home, lifestyle, working hours, other pets, children and expectations.
+This helps ensure you are matched with the right Greyhound for your family and circumstances.

-Please have a watch of the video below and you can also find lots of information on our blog www.barleykennels.co.uk/care
+Please do watch the video below, and you can also find lots more helpful information on our care blog:

-If you feel your are ready to adopt a Greyhound please head to the ‘our hounds’ section of our page and fill in a pre adoption questionnaire.
+If you feel you are ready to adopt a Greyhound, please head to the Our Hounds section of our website and complete a pre-adoption questionnaire 🖤

 Previous